deep-floyd/IF/README.md

 ## Acknowledgements

-Special thanks to [StabilityAI](http://stability.ai) and its CEO [Emad Mostaque](https://twitter.com/emostaque) for invaluable support, providing GPU compute and infrastructure to train the models (our gratitude goes to [Richard Vencu](https://github.com/rvencu)); thanks to [LAION](https://laion.ai) and [Christoph Schuhmann](https://github.com/christophschuhmann) in particular for contribution to the project and well-prepared datasets; thanks to [Huggingface](https://huggingface.co) teams for optimizing models' speed and memory consumption during inference, creating demos and giving cool advice!
+Special thanks to [StabilityAI](http://stability.ai) and its CEO [Emad Mostaque](https://twitter.com/emostaque) for invaluable support, providing GPU compute and infrastructure to train the models (our gratitude goes to [Richard Vencu](https://github.com/rvencu)); thanks to [LAION](https://laion.ai) and [Christoph Schuhmann](https://github.com/christophschuhmann) in particular for contribution to the project and well-prepared datasets; thanks to [Hugging Face](https://huggingface.co) teams for optimizing models' speed and memory consumption during inference, creating demos and giving cool advice!

 ## 🚀 External Contributors 🚀
 - The Biggest Thanks [@Apolinário](https://github.com/apolinario), for ideas, consultations, help and support on all stages to make IF available in open-source; for writing a lot of documentation and instructions; for creating a friendly atmosphere in difficult moments 🦉;